-From a biological viewpoint, the basic issues are many: (i) understanding common and shared structural motifs among biological processes; (ii) modeling biological noise due to interactions among a small number of key molecules or loss of synchrony; (iii) explaining the robustness of these systems in spite of such noise; (iv) cataloging multistatic behavior and adaptation exhibited by many biological processes; etc. Examples of processes of interest are: the irreversible commitment made by a Caspase cascade and its result in apoptosis, zones of stem cells in the gonad of C. elegans, robustness of the circadian clock in spite of the small number of dimerizing PER and TIM molecules, the multistaticity and metastability in RAS/PKC/MAPK pathway, cell cycles, and the immune system.
+subtle natural systems.
+To achieve this ambitious goal, ideas and concepts are combined from many different fields: biological experimentation, applied mathematical modeling, computational reasoning schemes, and large-scale numerical and symbolic simulations.
+From a biological viewpoint, the basic issues are many: (i) understanding common and shared structural motifs among biological processes; (ii) modeling biological noise due to interactions among a small number of key molecules or loss of synchrony; (iii) explaining the robustness of these systems in spite of such noise; and (iv) cataloging multistatic behavior and adaptation exhibited by many biological processes.